 The new Constitution stipulated that once nine of the 13 original states ratified it through state conventions, a date would be established for its implementation.
 This created controversy, as the document in question had no standing authority to make such a stipulation.
 However, once the ninth state, New Hampshire, reported its convention’s approval on June 21st, 1788, the Continental Congress set the date for enactment of the Constitution for March 4th, 1789.

-With Rhode Island’s ratification on May 29th, 1790, all 13 states had endorsed the Constitution.
+With Rhode Island’s ratification on May 29th, 1790, all 13 states endorsed the Constitution.

 Though critical of many of its provisions, Thomas Jefferson wrote in reflection of the Convention and its product, “The example of changing a constitution by assembling the wise men of the state, instead of assembling armies, will be worth as much to the world as the former examples we had given them.
 The constitution, too, which was the result of our deliberation, is unquestionably the wisest ever yet presented to men.”

-Endeavoring to further define our Constitution’s limits on government to encroach upon the innate rights of the People, James Madison, its primary architect, introduced to the First Congress in 1789 a Bill of Rights -- the first ten Amendments to our Constitution -- which was then ratified on December 15th, 1791.
+Endeavoring to further define our Constitution’s limits on governmental encroachment upon the innate rights of the people, James Madison, its primary architect, introduced to the First Congress in 1789 a Bill of Rights — which was ratified on December 15th, 1791.

 The Bill of Rights was inspired by three remarkable documents: Two Treatises of Government, authored by John Locke in 1689 regarding protection of “property” (in the Latin context, proprius, or one’s own “life, Liberty and estate”); the Virginia Declaration of Rights, authored by George Mason in 1776 as part of that state’s constitution; and, of course, our Declaration of Independence, authored by Thomas Jefferson.

-As Hamilton argued in Federalist No. 84, “Bills of rights, in the sense and to the extent in which they are contended for, are not only unnecessary in the proposed Constitution, but would even be dangerous. ...
+Alexander Hamilton argued in Federalist No. 84, “Bills of rights, in the sense and in the extent in which they are contended for, are not only unnecessary in the proposed constitution, but would even be dangerous.
+They would contain various exceptions to powers which are not granted; and on this very account, would afford a colorable pretext to claim more than were granted.
 For why declare that things shall not be done which there is no power to do?”

-As a result of Mason’s insistence, the first session of Congress placed these 10 additional limitations upon the federal government for the reasons outlined by the Preamble to the Bill of Rights: “The Conventions of a number of the States having at the time of their adopting the Constitution, expressed a desire, in order to prevent misconstruction or abuse of its powers, that further declaratory and restrictive clauses should be added: And as extending the ground of public confidence in the Government, will best insure the beneficent ends of its institution.”
+As a result of Mason’s insistence, the first session of Congress incorporated those ten additional limitations upon the federal government for the reasons outlined by the Preamble to the Bill of Rights: “The Conventions of a number of the States having at the time of their adopting the Constitution, expressed a desire, in order to prevent misconstruction or abuse of its powers, that further declaratory and restrictive clauses should be added: And as extending the ground of public confidence in the Government, will best insure the beneficent ends of its institution.”

 Article VI of our Constitution proclaims: “This Constitution … shall be the supreme Law of the Land.”

-For its first 150 years (with a few exceptions), our Constitution and the Rule of Law it enshrined, stood as our Founders and “The People” intended -- as is -- in accordance with its original intent.
-In other words, it was interpreted exegetically rather than eisegetically -- textually as constructed, rather than as a so-called “living" document, altered to express the biases of later generations of politicians and jurists.
+For its first 150 years (with a few exceptions), our Constitution and Rule of Law stood mostly as our Founders and “The People” intended — as is — in accordance with its original intent.
+In other words, it was interpreted exegetically (as textually constructed) rather than eisegetically (as a so-called “living constitution” that could be continually reinterpreted to express the biases of later generations of politicians and jurists).

-But incrementally, constitutional Rule of Law in the United States has been diluted by the actions of those in the executive, legislative and judicial branches -- most notably, the latter -- at great hazard to the future of Liberty.
+But incrementally, constitutional Rule of Law in the United States has been diluted by the actions of those in the executive, legislative and judicial branches — most notably the latter — and at great hazard to the future of Liberty.

-Jefferson understood that should our Constitution ever become a straw man for a politicized judiciary to interpret according to executive and legislative special interest constituencies, Rule of Law would gradually yield to rule of men -- the terminus of the latter being tyranny, as evidenced throughout history.
+Jefferson clearly understood that, should our Constitution ever become a malleable document for a politicized and despotic judiciary to misinterpret according to executive and legislative special interests, Rule of Law would gradually yield to the rule of men — the historical terminus of the latter being tyranny.

-Our Framers did not subject judges to election to avoid political corruption, assuming judges would remain above such influences and true to the Rule of Law, thus protecting our Constitution from avarice and populist adulteration.
-Our Founders and early members of the judiciary were certainly men of such character, and singularly devoted to Liberty and Rule of Law.
+Our Framers did not subject judges to election in order to avoid political corruption.
+They assumed judges would remain above such influences and stay true to Rule of Law, thus protecting our Constitution from avarice and populist adulteration.
+Our Founders and early members of the judiciary were certainly men of such character, and they were singularly devoted to Liberty and Rule of Law.

-But as Jefferson predicted, many in the executive and legislative branches would eventually abandon their oaths of obligation to our Constitution, and consequently, as they nominate and appoint judges, the judiciary would suffer a similar fate of corruption, which would then be difficult to correct because judges are protected from electoral eviction.
-In effect, it may be argued that all three branches of government have devolved into “despotic branches."
+But as Jefferson predicted, many in the executive and legislative branches eventually abandoned their obligatory oaths “to Support and Defend” our Constitution.
+Consequently, an ideologically appointed judiciary would suffer a similar fate of corruption, which would then be difficult to correct since judges are protected from electoral eviction.
+In effect, it may be argued that all three branches of government have devolved into “despotic” branches.